Period Costs Meaning

 Period cost refers to all those costs which are not related or tied with the production process of the company i.e., they are not assigned with any of the particular product of the company and are thus shown in the financial statement of the company for the accounting period in which they are incurred.

-These costs are apportioned as expenses against the revenue for the given period in which they are incurred.
-Period costs are also termed as a Period expense, time cost, capacity costs, etc. Examples of period costs are General Administration cost, sales clerk Salary, depreciation of office facilities, etc.
+These costs are apportioned as expenses against the revenue for the given tenure in which they are incurred.
+Period costs are also termed as a Period expense, time cost, capacity costs, etc and some examples include General Administration cost, sales clerk Salary, depreciation of office facilities, etc.

 Based on association, costs can be classified into the product and period expenses.
 Product costs are a cost that is allocated to products and are to be formed part of inventory valuation.
-Period Costs are the cost not associated with production and should not form part of inventory valuation.
+These cost not associated with production and should not form part of inventory valuation.
 Generally, unavoidable costs are considered as period expenses.

 Types of Period Costs

 - Historical Expense – Expenses relating to the past period.
 Such costs are already incurred and are irrelevant while decision making.

 - Current Expense – Expenses relating to the present period.

 - Pre-Determined Expense– Expenses based on estimates of a future period.
 Such costs are computed in advance for preparation of the budget, by considering all the factors that can affect such cost.
 Such costs are to be kept well in mind while doing the decision making